jan3dev/aqua-test-scripts/full_regression_tests/send_flow__full_regression_test.md

 TODO: This was copied from the smoke test to start the folder - needs to be filled out with full functionality.

 ## SEND
-### QRSCANNER
+### QRSCANNER + TEXT FIELD ENTRY
-- [ ] Test all assets
+- [ ] Test scanning valid QR codes for all available assets
+    - [ ] Bitcoin
+      - [ ] TODO: Add all variations of Bitcoin addresses
+    - [ ] Liquid
+      - [ ] TODO: Add all variations of Liquid addresses, confidential and unconfidential
+    - [ ] Lighting Invoice
+      - [ ] TODO: Add all variations of lightning invoices
+      - [ ] Error State: Expired invoices show prompt
+      - [ ] Error State: No amount invoices show prompt

 - [ ] Bip21
-    - [ ] Liquid non-LBTC with assetId goes to proper asset
+    - [ ] Liquid address that's not LBTC and has a valid assetId goes to proper asset (eg, USDt with assetId goes to Send USDt asset page)
-    - [ ] BTC with Lightning fallback goes to Lightning Send
+    - [ ] BTC with Lightning fallback goes to Lightning Send (will have option to choose lightning or btc in the future)

 - [ ] Lightning Address
+    - [ ] Test from a variety of servers, large and small.
+A list to start: Blink, Coinos, Alby, Strike, Wallet of Satoshi
+    - [ ] When the lightning address is entered on the Send Address Screen, the Continue button should enable once text passing a basic email regex is entered.
+This has not entered the lightning address resolution flow yet, the initial validation is just a basic email regex.

 - [ ] LNURL

+The above are general address validation steps for the QR scanner on any screen.
+Below are steps to validate scanning QRs on asset specific screens

+- [ ] Compatible/Incompatible Assets
+    - [ ] If a QR or text address input is entered on an asset specific screen, we show an invalid asset if the asset doesn't match.
+    - [ ] There are exceptions where lightning and lbtc are considered "compatible" assets and should not show an error
+    - [ ] USDt Liquid, Tron and Ethereum addresses are all "compatible" and should switch to that version of a USDt send.

 ### BITCOIN
 - [ ] Regular Send
-- [ ] Verify fee rates show and change when tapped
+- [ ] Verify fee rates show and change when tapped - also verify this is the actual rate in the tx
 - [ ] Send All
 - [ ] Fiat-denominated
 - [ ] Verify tx shows up in tx history
+- [ ] Error State: Verify amount over balance shows error

 ### LBTC
 - [ ] Regular Send
 - [ ] Send All
 - [ ] Fiat-denominated
 - [ ] Verify tx shows up in tx history
+- [ ] Error State: Verify amount over balance shows error

 ### LIGHTNING
 - [ ] Send various wallets